 Buckwheat and oatmeal can be consumed in a vegan diet because they are plant-based.
-In addition to this, oatmeal and buckwheat milk are available in the market as an alternative to dairy milk.
-They are lactose-free which can also be consumed by lactose-intolerant people.
+In addition to this, oatmeal and buckwheat milk are available as an alternative to dairy milk.
+They are lactose-free, which can also be consumed by lactose-intolerant people.

 Buckwheat and oatmeal are ideal to be consumed in bodybuilding diets.
 Buckwheat is rich in complex carbohydrates and has a low glycemic index.
 This means that they do not cause an increased spike in blood sugar levels and insulin levels and are slowly digested.
-Oatmeal on the other hand has a high glycemic index which means that they cause a spike in sugar and insulin levels in the blood.
+On the other hand, Oatmeal has a high glycemic index, which means that they cause a spike in sugar and insulin levels in the blood.
 Buckwheat is a better fit for bodybuilders as it is also richer in fibers.
 It is ideal to be associated with a protein like chicken, beef, or fish instead of rice.

-Oatmeals are ideal to kickstart your day, they are rich in complex carbohydrates and fibers.
-Oatmeals are a good alternative for corn-based breakfast meals.
+Oatmeals are ideal for kickstarting your day; they are rich in complex carbohydrates and fibers.
+Oatmeals are an excellent alternative for corn-based breakfast meals.

-Buckwheat and oats are gluten-free foods that can be consumed by individuals who suffer from celiac disease.
+Buckwheat and oats are gluten-free foods that can be consumed by individuals who have celiac disease.